 My traded amount is below RM 1,000, my Contract Stamp costs me RM 1.

 The clearing fee is charged at 0.03% of the traded amount.
 For my example of RM 972;

 Clearing fees = RM 972 x 0.03% = RM 0.3.

 How to Pay for Malaysian Stocks Through M2U

-When you open a trading account for Malaysian stocks, Maybank will automatically open up a Premier-1 bank account for you that is visible when you log in to your M2U.
+When you open a trading account for Malaysian stocks, Maybank will automatically open up a Premier-1 account and is visible when you log in to M2U.

-Your broker will automatically deduct money from this account approx 1-3 business days after you sent out your stock purchase order.
+Your broker will automatically deduct money from this account approx 1-3 business days after sending out your stock purchase order.